Treating the Elderly with Respect

 Being a caregiver can be a tough responsibility, as the role can be both emotionally and physically taxing.
 It will demand devotion and patience since the loss of independence is one of the most difficult transitions for anyone who suddenly requires the intrusion of a caregiver.
 Being patient in difficult situations can be exhausting, but showing our elders respect is always the best choice.

-It’s important to remember to be not only considerate, but also polite to people whose bodies and minds are failing them simply because of the hands of time.
+It’s important to remember to be not only considerate, but also polite to people whose bodies and minds are aging, simply because of the hands of time.
 Ageism exists, but being kind and showing compassion is at least one step in the right direction in a world that is often devoid of manners.

 Have you experienced ageism?
 How do you think society should deal with disrespect toward seniors?
 Share your thoughts with us in the comments below.